 Hosting provider OVH is still the victim of the largest DDoS attack too date, shot down by the Mirai virus.
 Two simultaneous DDoS attacks peaked traffic at nearly 1 Tbps over a week.
 Cybercriminals compromised 152,000 IoT devices, including CCTV cameras and video recorders to mount the attack.
 To put this in perspective, a 1 Gbps DDoS attack is enough to knock out most of an organization’s networks.

-“The damage from a 1 Tbps attack could be huge,” explains Sébastien Roncin, Security product manager at Orange Business Services.
+“The damage from a 1 Tbps attack could be huge,” explains Sébastien Roncin, Security product manager at Orange Business.
 “It could remove operators and countries from the internet map.”

 Mirai works by turning IoT devices into a remote-controlled army of malevolent bots.
 The program finds its prey by continually scanning the internet for IoT devices which use factory default usernames and passwords that users never change and takes them over.